geoserver/geoserver-history/doc/user/source/webadmin/index.rst

 Web Administration Interface
 ============================

-The Web Administration Tool is a web based tool for configuring all aspects of GeoServer, from adding data to tweaking service settings.
-The web admin tool is accessed via web browser at http://localhost:8080/geoserver in a default GeoServer installation running on the local host.
+The Web Administration Interface is a web-based tool for configuring all aspects of GeoServer, from adding data to tweaking service settings.
+This is accessed via a web browser at http://localhost:8080/geoserver/web in a default GeoServer installation, although this URL may vary depending on how GeoServer is installed.

 .. toctree::
    :maxdepth: 2